Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-event-reference.md

 ### Configuration content request

 The Identity Extension dispatches a new Configuration Content Request event when a privacy change is detected in the response received from the Experience Cloud ID Service.
-This event will be handled by the Core extension and the new privacy status will be broadcasted to other extensions.
+This event is handled by the Core extension, and the new privacy status is broadcasted to other extensions.

 For more details about this event see the Mobile Core section.

 ### Analytics content request

-The Identity Extension dispatches a new Analytics Content Request event when a push status preference change is detected, when the push identifier is initially set or when it is cleared from the SDK.
-This event will be handled by the Analytics extension and a new internal hit will be sent to the Adobe Analytics Server.
+The Identity Extension dispatches a new Analytics Content Request event when a push status preference change is detected, when the push identifier is initially set, or when it is cleared from the SDK.
+This event is handled by the Analytics extension, and a new internal hit is sent to the Adobe Analytics Server.

 For more details about this event see [Analytics Content Request](../../adobe-analytics/analytics-event-reference.md#analytics-content-request)